-Weigh up whether a credit card is right for you with our comprehensive list of pros and cons.
+Decide if a credit card is right for you with our comprehensive list of pros and cons.

 Credit cards can be a convenient way to manage your finances, but they can also be expensive and risky.
-If you’re deciding whether or not a credit card is right for you, here are some of the main benefits and disadvantages you can weigh up to make your decision.
+If you’re deciding whether or not a credit card is right for you, here are some of the main advantages and disadvantages you can weigh up to make your decision.

-9 Benefits of using a credit card
+9 Advantages of using a credit card

 - A credit card is safer than carrying cash.
 While there’s only a small chance of having lost or stolen cash returned, a credit card can quickly be cancelled if you lose your wallet.
 Most financial institutions also have security processes in place to protect you if your card has been lost or stolen or if you suspect your account has been used for a fraudulent transaction.
-If you’re in any of these situations, make sure to contact your bank to report the issue as soon as possible.

 - A credit card can build your credit rating.
 Your credit card account details and payment history make up a key part of your credit file.
 If you keep your account in good standing, this information will help you build up a good credit score, which could increase your chances of approval for other products such as car loans or a mortgage.